 Escape to Bocas

-There is this sticker all over Casco Viejo that reads “Escape to Bocas.”
+The “Escape to Bocas” sticker is all over Casco Viejo.
 It’s on lampposts, scaffolding, and the sides of abandoned buildings.
 It caught my attention right away.

 Since moving to Panama in July 2022, I have visited Bocas del Toro three times, and it doesn’t feel like enough.
-As we near our end here in Panama, I kept telling Jon—how can we squeeze in one more trip to Bocas?
+As we near our end here in Panama, I keep asking Jon—how can we squeeze in one more trip to Bocas?

 It became my favorite place in Panama.

 Bocas del Toro, often simply referred to as Bocas, is a province consisting of several islands in the Caribbean Sea.
-The archipelago was first inhabited by indigenous groups such as the Guna, who have traditions that persist to this day.
+The archipelago is thought to have been a fishing ground for indigenous people, but the town was first established by African immigrants in the 1800s.

 In the late 19th and early 20th centuries, Bocas del Toro became a bustling banana trade center.
 The United Fruit Company, now known as Chiquita, established a significant presence here, influencing the region's development.
 This period brought a diverse mix of Afro-Caribbean workers, whose descendants contribute to the culture of Bocas today.